Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Choose NSCC

-• You meet the standards, receive the competencies and skills required by the Nova Scotia Department of Community Services to work within the disability supports and services field.
+• You meet the standards, receive the competencies and skills required by the Nova Scotia Department of Opportunities and Social Development to work within the disability supports and services field.

 • You benefit from our expert faculty, who bring years of experience to the classroom and strong connections to the community.